pdfcpu/pdfcpu/create/create_general.md

 ## PrimitivePools

 Different pages may share primitives like text, images etc.<br>
-Primitive pools defined outside of the page sequence contain the definitions of `named primitives` and may serve as  templates for inheritance.<br>
+Primitive pools defined outside of the page sequence contain the definitions of `named primitives` and may serve as  templates for inheritance.
-Eg. you may overwrite the background color or font for a `text` at page/content level.<br>
+Eg. you may overwrite the background color or font for a `text` at page/content level.<br><br>
 You may reference `named primitives` via `name:$myName`.

 | name           | description